mkrueger/unarc-rs/README.md

 Not supported: Currently the rest

 I want to support at least Squeezed, Crunched and Squashed - these are the classic ones.

-This library was written for my bbs project as part of the file analyzation.
 ARC was #1 in the BBS scene before "the patent thing" and ZIP overtook.

 Currently it's enough for me - I tried to find a LZW implementation that works but they need some tweaks to work with ARC.